False Discovery Rate Adjustments for Average Significance Level Controlling Tests: Setup and Overview of Results

 A more general class of step-up procedures can be formed by using an estimate of the form $\pi m t$ for $V(t)$ and modifying the denominator using a nondecreasing function $\beta$, called a shape function:

 Such procedures have been considered by, among others, \citet{benjamini_control_2001}, \citet{storey_direct_2002} and \citet{blanchard_two_2008}.

-When the $p$-values satisfy the classical significance level control condition (\ref{eq:level_alpha}), these procedures are known to have the following properties. \begin{itemize} \item[(i)] The BH procedure controls FDR when $p$-values are independent \citep{benjamini_controlling_1995}. \item[(ii)] The estimate $\widehat{\FDR}(t)$ is upwardly biased for the FDR of the fixed rejection region procedure $\mathcal{R}^{\operatorname{fixed}}_t$ when $p$-values are independent \citep{storey_strong_2004}. \item[(iii)] The procedure $\mathcal{R}_{1,\beta(\cdot),q}$ (with $\pi=1$) controls FDR under arbitrary dependence for the shape function $\beta(k)=k\left( \sum_{i=1}^m i^{-1} \right)^{-1}$ \citep{benjamini_control_2001} and, more generally, when $\beta(k)=\int_0^k xd\nu(x)$ for an arbitrary probability distribution $\nu$ on $(0,\infty)$ \citep{blanchard_two_2008}. \item[(iv)] The BH procedure controls FDR asymptotically (as $m\to\infty$) when the $p$-values satisfy a weak dependence condition \citep{storey_strong_2004,genovese_stochastic_2004}. \item[(v)] The procedure $\mathcal{R}_{\hat\pi, \beta(\cdot), q}$, where $\hat \pi=\sum_{i=1}^mI(p_i>\lambda)$ is an estimate of $\#\mathcal{H}_0/m$, controls FDR (a) under fixed $m$ with independent $p$ values \citep{storey_strong_2004} and (b) asymptotically as $m\to\infty$ when the $p$-values satisfy a weak dependence condition \citep{storey_strong_2004,genovese_stochastic_2004}. \end{itemize} Our results can be summarized as showing that, when the $p$-values only satisfy the weaker average significance level control condition (\ref{eq:average_level_alpha}), properties (ii), (iii) and (iv) continue to hold, but that properties (i) and (v)(a) and (v)(b) in general do not.
+When the $p$-values satisfy the classical significance level control condition (\ref{eq:level_alpha}), these procedures are known to have the following properties. \begin{itemize} \item[(i)] The BH procedure controls FDR when $p$-values are independent \citep{benjamini_controlling_1995}. \item[(ii)] The estimate $\widehat{\FDR}(t)$ is upwardly biased for the FDR of the fixed rejection region procedure $\mathcal{R}^{\operatorname{fixed}}_t$ when $p$-values are independent \citep{storey_strong_2004,liang_adaptive_2012}. \item[(iii)] The procedure $\mathcal{R}_{1,\beta(\cdot),q}$ (with $\pi=1$) controls FDR under arbitrary dependence for the shape function $\beta(k)=k\left( \sum_{i=1}^m i^{-1} \right)^{-1}$ \citep{benjamini_control_2001} and, more generally, when $\beta(k)=\int_0^k xd\nu(x)$ for an arbitrary probability distribution $\nu$ on $(0,\infty)$ \citep{blanchard_two_2008}. \item[(iv)] The BH procedure controls FDR asymptotically (as $m\to\infty$) when the $p$-values satisfy a weak dependence condition \citep{storey_strong_2004,genovese_stochastic_2004}. \item[(v)] The procedure $\mathcal{R}_{\hat\pi, \beta(\cdot), q}$, where $\beta(t)=t$ and $\hat \pi=(\sum_{i=1}^mI(p_i>\lambda)+1)/((1-\lambda) m)$ is an estimate of $\#\mathcal{H}_0/m$, controls FDR (a) under fixed $m$ with independent $p$ values using a slight modification of the procedure \citep{storey_strong_2004}\footnote{For results with fixed $m$, \citet{storey_strong_2004} consider a modification in which $\hat t_{\pi,\beta(\cdot),q}$ is replaced by $\lambda$ if $\hat t_{\pi,\beta(\cdot),q}>\lambda$.} and (b) asymptotically as $m\to\infty$ when the $p$-values satisfy a weak dependence condition \citep{storey_strong_2004,genovese_stochastic_2004}. \end{itemize} Our results can be summarized as showing that, when the $p$-values only satisfy the weaker average significance level control condition (\ref{eq:average_level_alpha}), properties (ii), (iii) and (iv) continue to hold, but that properties (i) and (v)(a) and (v)(b) in general do not.
 Section \ref{sec:finite_sample_fdr} shows property (iii) and provides a counterexample to property (i).
 Section \ref{sec:fdr_estimation} shows property (ii).
 Section \ref{sec:asymptotic_fdr} shows property (iv).
+A counterexample for property (v) is given in the Supplementary Materials.